EnzymeAD/Enzyme.jl/docs/src/index.md

 Documentation for [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl), the Julia bindings for [Enzyme](https://github.com/EnzymeAD/enzyme).

 Enzyme performs automatic differentiation (AD) of statically analyzable LLVM.
-It is highly-efficient and its ability perform AD on optimized code allows Enzyme to meet or exceed the performance of state-of-the-art AD tools.
+It is highly-efficient and its ability to perform AD on optimized code allows Enzyme to meet or exceed the performance of state-of-the-art AD tools.

 Enzyme.jl can be installed in the usual way Julia packages are installed: